We all have ideas floating around our brain about what amazing company swag would look like for our brands.

 Popular swag items from 2022 include sustainable drinkware, cleverly designed apparel, backpacks & laptop cases, totebags, wireless speakers, and branded perishables: mostly sweet treats and alcohol.

 Many B2B brands such as Seismic launched an online swag store as well (check out ours), to provide an e-commerce style shopping experience for people to purchase branded materials off their website.
 This is an increasingly popular brand play by B2B companies to provide more of a business-to-consumer experience for those not necessarily interested in purchasing the actual product offering.
+When it comes to corporate gifting, make a positive impact on the environment by choosing sustainable corporate gifts that align with your company's values.
+If you want to learn more about promotional items check out our latest blog: what are promotional products.

 How to design company swag